Dingwall, Nova Scotia: Overview

 Swordfishing was carried out extensively in Dingwall and other communities North of Smokey from the 1930s to the 1980s.
 Swordfish were so plentiful that boats traveled from Yarmouth, Nova Scotia and as far as the United States to fish.
 The season would start in late July and would run until late September, sometimes October.

-One of the town's primary landmarks for decades were the large Irving Oil storage tanks situated on the harbour, which have since been disassembled and removed by the company.

-The town was home to Dingwall Elementary School which closed in 2000 when a new school, North Highlands, was constructed in the neighboring community of Sugarloaf, housing the former students of both Dingwall Elementary and Highland Consolidated.

 In 2010, plans were announced to repatriate the St. Paul Island lighthouse to the St. Paul Island Museum in Dingwall.
 St. Paul is an uninhabited island located about 24 kilometres northeast of Dingwall.
 Built in 1917, the lighthouse guided ships through the Gulf of St. Lawrence for approximately 100 years before being moved to Dartmouth at the Canadian Coast Guard Maritime base.

-Located just north of the Cape Breton Highlands National Park, Dingwall possesses lush forest areas and is framed by mountains to the north and south, and the Atlantic Ocean to the east.
-In addition to the approximately 600 permanent residents, many seasonal residents come to Dingwall from the U.S. and Europe during the summer and leave during the winter.